seungjun-Park/Deformable-Edge-Detector/README.md

 # Deformable-Sketch(Edge)-Detection-Network
-Sketch detection network by using deformable convolution.
+Sketch detection network with deformable convolution.
+When the input image is given, then model outs it's sketch(edge) version.

 ## Test Envrionment
 - NVIDIA A5000 24G